News and Events

 Prior to trial, the Internet Machines legal team also assisted in licensing the Internet Machines portfolio to other third parties.
 The case is Internet Machines, LLC v.
 Alienware Corp., et al., Case No. 6:10-CV-00023 (E.D.
 Tex., Tyler Division).

 Further, on June 19, 2013, the Court entered final judgement affirming the jury's verdict with respect to Infringement, Invalidty, and Damages.
 The Court awarded Internet Machines its costs, damages for past infringement, and a running royalty (increased by 50%) on all infringing sales moving forward.

 The case was appealed by both parties to the Federal Circuit on July 17, 2013.
-The CEPIP appellate team, consisting of lead counsel John Edmonds, Steve Schlather, and Shea Palavan, fully briefed all issues in both the appeal and cross-appeal and attended oral argument on August 5, 2014.
+The CEP IP appellate team, consisting of lead counsel John Edmonds, Steve Schlather, and Shea Palavan, fully briefed all issues in both the appeal and cross-appeal and attended oral argument on August 5, 2014.
 Shortly thereafter, on August 11, 2014, the U.S. Court of Appeals for the Federal Circuit released an opinion in favor of Plaintiff, Internet Machines, LLC, affirming the Tyler, Texas jury verdict of Infringement, Invalidity, and Damages, including pre and post-verdict royalties.
-The case is Internet Machines LLC v.
-Cyclone Microsystems, Inc., Case No. 13-1516.
+The appeal and cross-appeal are Internet Machines LLC v.
+Cyclone Microsystems, Inc., Case Nos.
+13-1516, 13-1517, respectively.